daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ### Intro

-Consider a partnership restructuring its assets into majority ownerships, with N partners that currently share M assets at uneven percentage stake.
-To minimize possible restructuring tax levied if the partnership significantly changes, I aim to re-distribute the assets without altering each partner's overall value and debt stake in the company.
+Consider a partnership restructuring its assets into majority ownerships, with N partners currently sharing M assets (debt + value) at uneven percentage stake.
+I aim to re-distribute the assets without altering each partner's stake, minimizing restructuring taxes levied if the partnership structure significantly changed.

 In application, we used a Markov model to exhaustively search for solutions to a three partner/eleven asset case, testing over 200 million potential restructuring states.
-The optimal solution incurred a 2.9mm cumulative stake change against 159mm in total business assets, an acceptably small magnitude of change (<2%) that allows the client to effectively avoid large restructuring taxes.
+The optimal solution incurred a 2.9mm cumulative stake change against 159mm in total business assets, an acceptably small magnitude of change (<2%) that allows the client to effectively avoid significant restructuring taxes.

 ### Markov Algorithm